koalas11/Gestionale_Cinema/REST.md

 **Description**: Get the list of available seats for the movie with the given id on the given date at the given time.

-**Parameters**: three parameters in the path `id` that represents the id of the movie of which the seats are to be returned, `date` that represents the date of which the seats are to be returned and `time` that represents the time of which the seats are to be returned.
+**Parameters**: three parameters in the path
+* `id` that represents the id of the movie of which the seats are to be returned
+* `date` that represents the date of which the seats are to be returned
+* `time` that represents the time of which the seats are to be returned.

 **Requested Body**: no body is required.